szermatt/visual-replace/docs/source/api.rst

 (visual-replace-make-scope KEY-ARGS) : function
-    This function configures the available scopes and sets the current search and replace scope.
+    This function builds a struct of type ``visual-replace-scope`` that configures the available scopes and sets the current search and replace scope.
 It can take the following key arguments:

     - ``:type`` defines the scope ``visual-replace-read`` starts in.
+      Set to ``'full`` to search the whole buffer, ``'from-point`` to search from given point to the end of the buffer, ``'region`` to search within the given bounds.

       Setting this overrides the default, customizable by `visual-replace-default-to-full-scope`.
 Leave it to nil to keep the default behavior.